sudara/basic-macos-keychain-action/README.md

 - The temporary keychain file is specific to the exact job run (multiple can exist in parallel).
 - The keychain is removed from the keychain list and deleted at the end of the job run.

-### Additional Considerations with self-hosted Runners
+### Additional considerations with self-hosted runners

 > [!WARNING]
 > Remember GitHub self-hosted runners run as the your local user on your local machine.